zooxyt/scheme-tutorial/chapters/02_installation.md

 # make install # Install Racket
 ```

+The compiling costs rather long time that is because the progress doen't
+only compile the Racket itself but also the modules with riched functions.

 If the steps above been successfully executed,
 racket is already been put in the default executable file searching path.

 Windows
 -------